pyx-industries/julee/docs/architecture/applications/worker.rst

 Temporal automatically retries failed activities with configurable backoff.
 Multiple worker instances can run concurrently; Temporal distributes work across them.
 Workflow code must be deterministic for replay; side effects belong in activities.

 Temporal UI provides visibility into running and completed workflows, activity execution history, retry attempts, errors, and input/output data.

+Pipelines can be triggered by :doc:`APIs <api>` for user-initiated operations, by :doc:`CLIs <cli>` for administrative or batch tasks, or by scheduled triggers within Temporal itself.